Free Family Tree Templates (Word, PDF, Illustrator)

 Blood relations

-Blood relations form the foundation of a family tree.
+Blood relations form the foundation of this tree.
 Blood ties can lead to a variety of relationships.
-The following blood relations can be included in the family tree:
+The following blood relations can be included in the tree:

 • Sibling: Your brother or sister